4 cornerstones of a solid recruitment policy7 min read

 - Indicate whether the candidate search will be managed internally, or outsourced to external recruiters.

 - Indicate who must be on each hiring team and where each role-player steps into the hiring process.

 - Establish an interview process and how interviews will be conducted, e.g. remote interviews, one on one interviews, or panel interviews.

 - Establish at what stage reference checks, skills assessments, psychometric tests and other verifications must be done.

 - Indicate who’s responsible for job offers, negotiations with candidates and on boarding new hires.

 - Indicate how candidate searches are projected on the company website, social media and other hiring platforms.

 In between these necessary recruitment steps, your company might need a whole lot more.
-You can also implement separate steps for different vacancies like entry-level, skilled, mid-management, senior management and executive.
-Make sure that your ATS can accomodate for customizing your talent pipeline based on these requirements and that you can customize user’s roles and access to facilitate differing responsibilities.
+You can also implement separate steps for different vacancies like entry-level, skilled, mid-management, senior management, and executive.
+Make sure that your ATS can accommodate for customizing your talent pipeline based on these requirements and that you can customize user’s roles and access to facilitate differing responsibilities.

 Always keep in mind that as much as your company conducts candidate searches, applicants will judge your company by what you project and how they’re treated.
 Make sure your hiring practices reflect this.